 Did you know…?

 It has been recently discovered that orcas (killer whales) will hunt great whites for their livers.
 They take turns body slamming the shark and flipping it upside down, rendering it defenseless.
 Then they go in for the kill and eat its liver.
-They don’t even partake in fava beans or a nice chianti.

 8.)
 A great white has 300 teeth at a time.
 When a tooth is lost a new one takes its place.
 They go through about 1,000 teeth in their lifetime!

 9.)
 These sharks don’t chew their food.
 Instead, they tear off hunks of flesh and swallow the smaller pieces whole.